Closet Craft

 Scope: Brand Positioning · Brand System & Visual Identity · Logo · Tagline · Website Strategy & Design · Print · Signage & Environmental Graphics · Vehicle Graphics

-Repositioning a trade installer into a design-stage partner for general contractors.
+Strategic repositioning from trade installer to design-stage partner for general contractors

 The Shift